magland/magland-odin-symposium-2023/slides.md

 ![bg right:25% 80%](https://user-images.githubusercontent.com/3679296/269425776-52d0eec8-35b4-40be-b5f1-44937265ba77.png)

-- Creation of feature-rich interactive visualization plugins, especially for neuroscience
-- Simplifies sharing of figures
+- Simplifies sharing of interactive figures
     - Run a Python script to generate a shareable URL
-- Custom visualization plugins
+- Create custom visualization plugins
     - Static HTML bundles in the cloud
     - React/typescript
 - Promotes scientific collaboration, communication, reproducibility
+- Focus on neurophysiology, but can be used for other domains

 ---